Navigating Motherhood’s Puzzle

 Motherhood isn’t what I expected.
 I’m grateful, discouraged, angry, and lost.
 Most of the time, I’m just tired.

-Sometimes, people tell me things like, “Being a complete mom is the most important job in the world,” or “These early Complete CBC Count years go so fast, so enjoy every minute.”
-They even say, “You chose to have children—you should be grateful to care for them with a complete full test each year.”
+Sometimes, people tell me things like, “Being a mom is the most important job in the world,” or “These early Complete CBC Count years go so fast, so enjoy every minute.”
+They even say, “You chose to have children—you should be grateful to care for them with a full test each year.”

 But the truth is that I can’t separate my feelings from my experience navigating the world as a new mom.

-When I look at my daughter’s empty crib, I don’t know if I can pick up the anaemia test pieces of another blood check puzzle and start again with a second child.
+When I look at my daughter’s empty crib, I don’t know if I can pick up the anaemia blood test pieces of another puzzle and start again with a second child.
 Though the crib gives me somewhere for a child to sleep at night, it doesn’t help solve the puzzle of the days.

 But the crib is still in our basement.
 I can’t quite let it go yet.